Jim (Huckleberry Finn): Fictional biography

 Jim's is one of the several spoken dialects called deliberate in a prefatory note.
 Academic studies include Lisa Cohen Minnick's 2004 Dialect and Dichotomy: Literary Representations of African American Speech and Raphaell Berthele's 2000 "Translating African-American Vernacular English into German: The problem of 'Jim' in Mark Twain's Huckleberry Finn".

 While the racial slur "nigger" is used extensively throughout the novel, Jim is only referred to as "nigger Jim" once, in the note Huck Finn writes to Miss Watson in Chapter XXXI ("Miss Watson, your runaway nigger Jim....").
 Jim himself is introduced at the beginning of Chapter Two, seen at midnight by the two boys, Huck and Tom, standing silhouetted in the doorway of the outdoor detached kitchen.
 He hears them approach and inquires into the darkness; he states that he will wait to hear the sound repeated, and he sits at the doorway until he dozes, relieving the hidden narrator's tension indicated by an entire paragraph on an itch unscratched because of fear, of which Jim is unaware.

 Jim flees from his owner after overhearing her discussing whether or not to sell him for 800 dollars.
 He meets up with Huck on Jackson's Island.
 The two travel on a raft together, and Jim plans to reach Cairo, Illinois, so that he can be free and buy his family's freedom as well.

 His character and perceptions dominate the novel and include spirituality, parental tenderness, and nonviolence: he leaves unmolested two rogues – Jim's term is "rascals" – who have taken over the raft despite their vulnerability as they sleep drunk.

 When the rogues sell Jim as an escaped slave, the character Tom Sawyer arrives.
-Tom knows that Jim is a free man by this point (having been freed by his owner, Miss Watson, in her will), but uses the opportunity of Jim being imprisoned to act out prison escape fantasies from books he has read, refusing Huck's simpler plans that would free Jim easily, but without the drama that Tom sought.
+Tom knows that Jim is a free man by this point, having been freed by his owner, Miss Watson, in her will, but he uses the opportunity of Jim's being imprisoned to act out prison-escape fantasies from books he has read, refusing Huck's simpler plans that would free Jim easily, but without the drama that Tom sought.
 Jim, who is now on a plantation owned by Tom's aunt and uncle, is freed by the boys.
 However, Tom is shot by a pursuer.
 Jim gives up his freedom to help nurse Tom back to health, and is taken back to the plantation in chains.
 Upon waking up, Tom admits that he knew Jim was free the whole time, and Jim is released.
-Tom pays Jim 40 dollars, and the trio departs.
+Tom pays Jim 40 dollars, and the trio depart.

-Percival Everett's book James, portrays The Adventures of Huckleberry Finn from Jim's perspective and adds an alternate ending to the story.